octopus-network/substrate-ibc-deliverable/m2/design.md

 }
 ```

-When implementing Beefy protocol based on Grandpa consensus, there are 3 kinds of verifications in hierarchy.
+When implementing Beefy protocol based on Grandpa consensus, there are 3 kinds of verifications in a hierarchy.
 * The top tier verification is MMR root verification, by collecting sufficient validators' valid signatures.
 ```rust
 // in relayer